 Co-founder Craig Wiesner is a graduate of the University of San Francisco with a degree in Organizational Behavior and Adult Learning.
 Craig is a decorated veteran who spent eight years in the United States Air Force as a linguist, intelligence analyst and instructor at the Defense Language Institute.
 Craig later applied his expertise in education to the emerging computer networking industry, leading education departments for two Silicon Valley pioneers, Vitalink Communications and SynOptics (Nortel Networks).
 Craig was a co-founder of WK Multimedia Network Training, developing award-winning classroom and e-Learning courses for clients including industry leaders 3Com, Cisco, Hewlett-Packard, Lucent, Nortel Networks, and Packeteer.

 Craig has been deeply involved in social and economic justice issues and the peace movement for the last 20 years.
 He is a member of the steering committee for Multifaith Voices for Peace and Justice, a Bay Area interfaith peace organization.
 Craig has been a frequent contributor to the KQED radio perspective series and is a prolific writer whose opinion writing has appeared in Tikkun Daily, the San Mateo Daily Journal, CommonDreams.org, the Christian Science Monintor, and the letters sections of Newsweek, the NY Times, the San Francisco Chronicle and the San Jose Mercury News.

-Store Operations Management Consultant Alan Kornfield is pursuing a new career in radiology after years of work in the tech industry.
-He wandered into the shop a few years ago looking for a volunteer opportunity required by one of his classes and since then he's been a dear friend of the shop, helping out in a million ways and has an incredible rapport with customers (actually, with everyone he encounters).
+Store Operations Management Consultant Alan Kornfield wandered into the shop none years ago looking for a volunteer opportunity required by one of his classes and since then he's been a dear friend of the shop, helping out in a million ways.
+He has an incredible rapport with customers (actually, with everyone he encounters).

 REACH AND TEACH RECEIVES SUSTAINABLE SAN MATEO AWARD